Our contribution to achieving the climate targets

 “Early on, I followed the efforts of shipping companies to build more environmentally friendly ships.”
 In the 2010s, little was happening.
 But for some time now, the cruise market has been moving.
 “AIDA and MSC were the first encouraging examples,” Christian Mühleck knows to report.
 In the meantime, ships of newer generations generally no longer run on heavy fuel oil – the worst of all fossil fuels and the biggest CO2 emitter – but on the more environmentally friendly liquefied natural gas or hybrid propulsion systems.

-Today, “no plastic” applies on board almost all cruise ships.
+Onboard almost all cruise ships “no plastic” applies.
 Waste avoidance, heat recovery, biological sewage treatment plants or onboard water treatment have become standard.
 The same applies to LED lighting, self-optimizing air-conditioning technology and programs to prevent food waste.

 Of the more than 90,000 ships that cruise the world’s oceans, only about 450 are cruise ships.
 These shipping companies are the innovation drivers for low-emission propulsion systems.
 After all, protecting the oceans is in their own best interest.
 Just as it is in ours.
 That’s why it’s right that since 2021 cruise ships are no longer allowed to use environmentally harmful heavy fuel oil (container ships, tankers, freighters are!), that hybrid systems are being developed here, and that solar technology is increasingly being used.

-Discovery yachts and boutique ships in particular are setting an exemplary example.
+Expedition ships, discovery yachts and boutique ships in particular set a good example.
 Designed for remote regions such as the Arctic or the Amazon, they rely on particularly environmentally friendly technology, including zero emissions.
 Dynamic positioning systems prevent the ships from having to anchor in sensitive ecosystems such as coral areas.

 These are just a few examples.
 In our logbook and in various press articles, you can read the latest news about what is happening in the cruise industry in terms of environmental protection: